TABLETOP EXERCISE

 Incident Response Tabletop Exercises are an important form of organizational training.

 The purpose of the tabletop exercise is to validate the existing Information Security Incident Response Plan and identify its strengths and weaknesses.
-Conducting these exercises promotes changes in attitudes and perceptions, and enhances the overall cyber response posture and collective decision-making process of participating teams and stakeholders.
+Conducting these exercises promotes changes in attitudes and perceptions.
+Tabletop exercises enhance an organization’s overall cyber response posture by improving the collective decision-making process of participating teams and stakeholders.

 The objectives of the incident response tabletop exercise include the following: